damieh1/damieh1.github.io/_pages/about.md

 - I created a detailed [git-guide](https://github.com/damieh1/datathon_2025/blob/main/create__X_dataset.md) for scraping with BrightData and preprocessing with Colab.
 The guide is available, as is a [YouTube tutorial](https://www.youtube.com/watch?v=EMuQFb-H0CE) for the **Datathon & Machine Learning Competition** (Indiana University, 2025).

 ### June
-- I was invited to give a presentaton talk at **Touro University (New York City, 2025)** on *Analyzing State Media and Online Commentary After October 7: A LongitudinalStudy of Sentiment and Narrative*
+- I was invited to give a presentaton talk at **Touro University (New York City, 2025)** on *Analyzing State Media and Online Commentary After October 7: A LongitudinalStudy of Sentiment and Narrative*.
 - In collaboration with my colleague, Gunther Jikeli, I published a [scientific report](https://works.hcommons.org/records/5cmke-1zh09) **analyzing 76,000 Instagram posts**.
 The report provides insights into the online activities of anti-Israel campus groups.

 ### May